People

 Leah Church lchurch@udel.edu

-Leah is a third year clinical graduate student in the CAD lab.
+Leah is a fourth year clinical graduate student in the CAD lab.
 Before joining the CAD lab as a graduate student, she was our lab manager for two years.
 She graduated from Temple University, where she received her B.A. in Psychology with a minor in Cognitive Neuroscience.
 Her main research interests include examining developmental and neural mechanisms of internalizing pathology as well as sex and gender differences in such mechanisms.

 Julia Merker jmerker@udel.edu